Laser Diode Driver Basics and Circuit Design Fundamentals

 Introduction:

-If you are about to begin working with laser diodes, you are most likely aware that their are some very specific nuances to safely driving them and controlling their temperature.
-They require a special set of specifically designed electronic control elements.
-This set of control elements are combined to produce what is commonly called a laser diode driver or laser diode current source.
-Essentially, these elements determine how the laser is turned on and driven to produce a specific wavelength and output power.
+If you are about to begin working with laser diodes, you are most likely aware that their are some very specific nuances to safely biasing them and controlling their temperature.
+Laser diodes are highly susceptible to damage from forward and reverse voltage surges and transients, and they require a special set of specifically designed electronic control elements.
+This set of control elements are combined to produce what is commonly called a laser diode driver .
+Essentially, these elements determine how the laser is powered on and driven to produce a specific wavelength and output power.
 And how this is accomplished without damaging the laser diode.
 More »

 QUICK NAVIGATION: